bitcathedrals/pythonsh/README.md

 - "clone" = initialize it when it's already a submodule but there are no files in it.
 - "remove" = attempt to completely remove pythonsh

-In the root of the project it will install a link for conveinance: "py.sh".
+In the root of the project it will install a link for convenience: "py.sh".

 For a new installation into a repository copy pysh-install.sh and run: